PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 Part of the Post-Quantum PKI Migration Guide

-Most Organizations Focus on the Wrong Question
+Most Organisations Focus on the Wrong Question

 What executives ask: "Which post-quantum algorithm should we deploy?"

-What's hard:
+What's actually hard:

 - Migrating from manual certificate requests to automated protocols